GrapheneCt/Affinity-Changer/README.md

 Warning!
 This will only work with reF00D for now.

-This application allows you to change CPU affinity mask of some PS Vita system applications to all cores, which increases their performance.
+This application allows you to change CPU affinity mask of some PS Vita system applications to all user cores, which increases their performance.

 # Some observations: